Doompy/nestjs-simple-queue/README.md

 - Jobs are kept in memory by default.
 - Enable persistence if jobs must survive restarts.
+- Persistence writes a single JSON file on shutdown (no file locking or atomic rename).
+- Pending and delayed tasks are persisted; running tasks are not.
 - Designed for I/O-bound background tasks.
 - Avoid long-running CPU-bound jobs.

+## Persistence risks and recommended setup

+File-based persistence is intentionally simple.
+Keep these limitations in mind:

+- **Single instance only.** Multiple processes/pods pointing to the same `persistencePath` can corrupt the state file or race on writes.
+- **Crash risks.** A hard crash can skip the shutdown save, losing queued tasks.
+- **I/O cost.** Large queues make the state file large, increasing write and startup time.

+Recommended:

+- Use a local disk path per instance (do not share across pods).
+- Ensure the process can write to the directory and file permissions are locked down.
+- If you need multi-instance or strong durability, use a Redis-backed queue instead.

 ## Development